MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/query-and-write/find.md

 ---
-  title: find command usage on Azure Cosmos DB for MongoDB vCore
+  title: Find command usage on Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
   description: The find command is used to query documents within a collection.
   author: avijitgupta